amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 As you can see in the example, the code uses no specific library or SDK.
 Just a plain `HttpClient` to do an HTTP POST.
 We use the HTTP port that is used by the Dapr sidecar (in this case 50002).

 The structure of the payload that you use will differ per binding.
 In this case, the payload contains a `data` part with a subject and message.
 For other bindings, this will be different.
-For some bindings there also is a metadata part that contains several fields (as we will see in the eShopOnDapr example later in this chapter).
+For some bindings there also is a metadata part that contains several fields (as we will see in the eShopOnDapr example later in this section).
 Each payload must also contain an `operation` field.
 In the example we use the `create` operation.
 Each binding implementer determines which operations the binding supports.
 Common commands are:

 - create
 - get